Vilos92/pimpmyprose/README.md

 + Clear form on page reload
 + Show username next to prose text
 + Improve notifications, come from nav bar and use jquery to clear upon viewing
++ Have a Prose of the day, to get responses from people